Attainia/electron-flash-example/README.md

 # install dependencies
 yarn
 ```
-You will then need to download and place the flash plugins in the static directory.
-See files
+You will then need to download and place the flash plugins in the [static](https://github.com/Attainia/electron-flash-example/tree/master/static) directory.

 ### Development Scripts